 3. It can boost your digestive health

-Cucumbers can help to keep you hydrated, and water is essential for regular bowel movements.
+Cucumbers can help keep you hydrated, and water is essential for regular bowel movements.
 In fact, dehydration can make bowel movement quite difficult so it’s important to stay hydrated if you want to reduce the risk of constipation.

 Additionally, cucumbers also contain a form of soluble fiber known as pectin and studies have found that pectin can help to improve digestive health (2).